OmarMegahed1/Movie-Management-System-With-REST-API/README.markdown

 ## Description

+Building Movie Management REST API from scratch, starting with basic CRUD operations and evolving into a sophisticated, enterprise-grade system with advanced features.

 This project is a RESTful API developed with .NET Core, designed to manage movie data efficiently.
 It supports creating, reading, updating, and deleting movies, as well as handling user ratings.
 The API incorporates modern practices such as authentication, API versioning, and performance optimization, making it a robust and scalable solution.
 Additionally, a client SDK built with Refit provides a type-safe interface for consuming the API in .NET applications.

 ## Features